 The Center for Cultural Diplomacy Studies

-MA Program in International Relations and Cultural Diplomacy (Two Year Program)
+MA Program in International Relations and Cultural Diplomacy (Regular Track)

-MA Program in International Relations and Cultural Diplomacy
+MA Program in International Relations & Cultural Diplomacy

 Length - 4 Semesters

 Professional Development - The Professional Development Training Program provides students with the opportunity to apply in practice what they learn in theory in their studies and gain valuable professional experience.
 The program is completed during the second semester of studies.

 The degree provides a comprehensive foundation of studies through a unique blend of academic education in international relations, political science and multiple academic fields, related to the unique relationships that exist between various nations and cultures & the interaction of nation-states and non-governmental organisations in fields such as politics, economics, security and culture.
 A particular emphasis is put on succesful strategies, policies and practices of cultural diplomacy for the achievement of international and transnational co-operation & soft power objectives, whether in the public sector, private sector or civil society.
 The curriculum provides students with expertise in two distinct academic fields, combining both an academic and practical advantage in the global arena, and preparing them for careers in diverse fields such as international relations, politics, international business, the humanities and culture.